-Rather than turn scores chicken pieces one by one when he was catering an event, he sandwiched the meat between two mesh grates, and, with the help of an assistant, flipped the whole contraption.
+Rather than turn scores of chicken pieces one by one when he was catering an event, he sandwiched the meat between two mesh grates and, with the help of an assistant, flipped the whole contraption.
 Sort of Hawaiian rotisserie.
 When it was time to turn, he would shout “huli” which is Hawaiian for “turn” to his assistant who would shout “huli” back, grab the handles on the other side of the grates, and turn the chicken over, lickety split.
 Huli-Huli Chicken was born.

 In 1986 he started bottling the gingery soy based sauce, then he trademarked the name, and aggressively began protecting his brand by threatening lawsuits against other cooks using the name huli-huli.
-But the flavor had momentum and despite his best efforts, the name became generic and there are scores of huli-huli stands on the island.
+But the flavor had momentum and despite his best efforts, the name became generic and there are dozens of huli-huli stands on the island.
 One of them is shown here in a photograph by my sister-in-law, Theresa Tortorello, a travel agent specializing in Hawaii.

 I just have one question: Why are there interstate highways on Hawaii?